 - Masha Nordbye, a TV producer and author, has more than 50 trips to Russia and Central Asia under her belt.

 - Jackson (Sigilu Ole) Looseyia was once described as a fellow “who can name every bird, animal, insect, and plant in Swahili, Maa, English, and Latin.”

-- Luca Belpietro and Antonella Bonomi partner with the Maasai for the exquisite Campi ya Kanzi.
+- Luca Belpietro and Antonella Bonomi partnered with the Maasai to create the exquisite Campi ya Kanzi.

 - Joe Charleson, an Association of Professional Safari Guides’ favorite, is renowned for his charm and verve.

 - Judi He Lmholz is a Renaissance woman living with her family on the banks of the Zambezi.

 - Khalid Mouzaki hails from coastal Casablanca and shares his passion for the culture, its cities, sea, and Sahara.